sherlock-audit/2024-03-wagmileverage-v2-judging/README.md

 The liquidation bonus was charged more than initially expected, so the user’s cunning could only lead to a fair payment.
 But ultimately the bonus would still be returned to the trader.
 The trader paid a more liquidation bonus if he extracted more than one  NFT position, which in itself is a rare case... anyway, we removed it from the code..

+**spacegliderrrr**

+Fix looks good, liquidation bonus is now correctly proportional to borrow amount, no matter the number of lenders.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-2: When the amout of token acquired by a flash loan exceeds the expected value, the callback function will fail.

 Source: https://github.com/sherlock-audit/2024-03-wagmileverage-v2-judging/issues/9